The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Training Regime Results

 \section{Training Regime Results}

 For testing the training regime on the two application scenarios, the standard versions of their tasks are utilized by excluding the advanced setups so far.
-For PAMAP2, this is the training of an encoder and a decoder in one run without pretraining, whereas for the CelebA scenario, a single classifier is trained to predict the identities only.
-Each scenario is trained with 16 different hyperparameter combinations and run two times on the two different hardware setups.
+For PAMAP2, this is the training of an encoder and a classifier in one run without pretraining, whereas, for the CelebA scenario, a single classifier is trained to predict the identities only.
+Each scenario is trained with 16 different hyperparameter combinations and run two times on the three different HPC hardware setups.

-The average energy that was demanded during the training is shown in table \ref{energy_per_epoch}, calculated through the introduced equation \ref{equation1}.
+The average energy that was demanded during the training is shown in \Cref{fig:energy_epoch}, calculated through the introduced equation \Cref{equation1}.
+For this equation, k states the number of epochs in range 0 to T and n represents the number of power measurements within an epoch from which we calculate the average.
 As a general rule, the level of energy used can be linked to the efficiency and utilization of the GPU.
-Lower values mean less energy consumed for training one epoch, which results in improved GPU efficiency.
+Within each matrix, lower values mean less energy consumed for training one epoch, which results in improved GPU efficiency.

-For each matrix shown in table \ref{energy_per_epoch}, the batch size choice has the most impact on the energy consumption.
-There needs to be a balance between the dataset size and the GPU capabilities.
-On CUDA (matrix \ref{matrix1} and \ref{matrix3}), the PAMAP2 dataset performs best for bigger batch sizes due to its slimmer data structure size whereas the bigger image dataset CelebA performs best for smaller batches.
-This is mainly ruled by the GPU utilization, but influenced by the memory bandwidth limitations as well.
-Similar results can be found for the same runs on MPS (matrix \ref{matrix2} and \ref{matrix4}), keeping in mind the less powerful system.
-Therefore, the best batch size choice moves towards the smaller batch sizes for the PAMAP2 scenario and even stays constant for the bigger CelebA dataset due to the system resource limitations.